TomokiMiyauci/prelude/README.md

 For example, it includes the following:

-- Methods of built-in data types as functions.
+- Method of object as function.

   If you wanted to apply `trim` to all elements of a `string[]`, you would do something like this: